Neha5630/House-price-Prediction/README.md

 ### Step 6: Create a folder called `notebooks`
 ```
 Create a folder called data and include the dataset.
-Additionally, create a EDA.ipynb file to do the EDA analysis.
+Additionally, create a EDA.ipynb file to do the EDA analysis.The initial dataset was not clean so we scrape the data and then used the cleaned dataset for further analysis.
 ```